dagraham/etm-tk/etmTk/help/OVERVIEW.md

 All views, including week view, display only items consistent with the current choices of active calendars.

-If a (case-insensitive) filter is entered then the display in all views other than week view will be limited to items that match somewhere in either the branch or the leaf.
+If a (case-insensitive) filter is entered then the display in all views other than week view and custom view will be limited to items that match somewhere in either the branch or the leaf.
 Relevant branches will automatically be expanded to show matches.

 In day and week views, pressing the space bar will move the display to the current date.
 In all other views, pressing the space bar will move the display to the first item in the outline.